graciebraelyn/Portfolio/Employee Churn Predicition/README.md

 ### Employee churn can negatively impact businesses.
 Based on employee survey data, the goal of this project was to create a model that could predict which employees would be most likely to churn.
+The project is completed based of the HR Dataset from Kaggle.
+The data was cleaned and prepped for model training.
+The data was split into testing and training sets.
+The models selected were trained in order to find one that classied the employees the best.